nodejs/node/doc/api/cluster.md

 * {Object}

 A hash that stores the active worker objects, keyed by `id` field.
-Makes it easy to loop through all the workers.
+This makes it easy to loop through all the workers.
 It is only available in the primary process.